Last updated: June 13, 2026 · By QuickResumeAI Editorial Team

 How to Tailor Your Internship Resume to a Specific Posting

 Generic internship resumes get screened out fast.
-The single biggest lift you can give your resume for internship applications is tailoring it to the exact posting.
+The single biggest lift you can give your resume is tailoring it to the exact posting.
 Steps:

 - Copy the full job description into a doc